edo98811/python-perspective-correction/README.md

 For most systems, the alias is `python3`.

 ### Setup
-1. Create a virtual environment and install dependencies:
+1. Create a virtual environment and install dependencies (instead of python3 use your alias):

    ```sh
    python3 -m venv venv